Best Practices for Securing Your SaaS Application

 - Web Application Firewalls (WAF): Protect your application from common threats like SQL injection and cross-site scripting (XSS).

-- Endpoint Protection: Secure devices used to access your SaaS application with antivirus software and endpoint detection tools.
+- Endpoint Protection: Secure devices that access your application with antivirus and anti-malware solutions.

 - Cloud Security Solutions: Use cloud-native security tools to monitor and protect your SaaS environment.